About

 ArchivAL RESEARCH

 Critical family history, as theorized by Christine Sleeter, guides our archival engagements and interventions.
-The Place as Practice Research Collective traverses the civic record, the institutional collection, the antique mall, the hallway closet, and the land and its transformed surfaces.
-We know it matters where memory is kept and by whom and that archives take many forms.
-An archive may be an instrument of exclusion, where the record is written and kept by dominant classes and in the service of settler colonialism.
+The Place as Practice Research Collective traverses the civic record, institutional collections, antique malls, hallway closets, and the land and its transformed surfaces.
+We know it matters where memories are kept and by whom, and that archives take many forms.
+An archive may be an instrument of exclusion, where the record is written and maintained by dominant classes and in the service of settler colonialism.
 Our research makes such power dynamics visible and contestable.
 Seeking counternarratives, we emphasize the everyday experiences and places that tell history from the other side.
-We foreground the affective and sensorial dimensions of archival study, whether it is a state record, a family photo album, a digital database, or a story told on a drive taken through a familiar terrain.
+We foreground the affective and sensorial dimensions of archival study, whether it involves a state record, a family photo album, a digital database, or a story told while driving through familiar terrain.

 ONGOING CollaborationS